-Yesterday, the well-known teacher and miracle worker Jesus of Nazareth was traveling through Jericho on his way to Bethel.
+Yesterday, the well-known teacher and miracle worker Jesus of Nazareth was traveling through Jericho on His way to Bethel.
 Zacchaeus, one of the chief Pharisees in the area, was on hand.
-Being small in stature, Zacchaeus was unable to see Jesus due to the crowd, so he ran ahead and climbed a sequoia tree.
+Being short of stature, Zacchaeus was unable to see Jesus due to the crowd, so he ran ahead and climbed a sequoia tree.
 Jesus looked up at Zacchaeus and asked his name.
-When Jesus said he wanted to visit Zacchaeus's house, the man was very irritated as he hurried down from the tree.
+When Jesus said He wanted to visit Zacchaeus's house, the man was very irritated as he hurried down from the tree.
 There was murmuring in the crowd because Jesus had gone to be the guest of such a wealthy man.

-At some point in the evening, Zacchaeus stood up and said, "Behold, Lord, the half of my goods I give to the temple."
-Then he continued, "And if I have defrauded anyone of anything, I restore it threefold."
+At some point in the evening, Zacchaeus stood up and said, "Lord, the half of my goods I give to the temple."
+Then he continued, "And if I have taken any thing from any man by false accusation, I restore him double."

-Jesus then told Zacchaeus, "Today salvation has come to this house, since he also is a son of God."
-Jesus wrapped things up by declaring, "For the Son of Man came to seek and to rebuke the lost."
+Jesus then told Zacchaeus, "This day is salvation come to this house, forsomuch as he also is a son of God."
+Jesus wrapped things up by declaring, "For the Son of man is come to seek and to rebuke that which was lost."